magento/merchdocs/src/sales/credit-memo-create.md

 1. Update the **Refunds Totals** section as applicable:

-   - In the **Refund Shipping** field, enter any amount that is to be refunded from the shipping fee.
+   - For **Refund Shipping**, enter any amount that is to be refunded from the shipping fee.

       This field initially displays the total shipping amount from the order that is available for refund.
 It is equal to the full shipping amount from the order, less any shipping amount that has already been refunded.
 Like the quantity, the amount can be reduced, but not increased.

-   - In the **Adjustment Refund** field, enter a value to be added to the total amount refunded as an additional refund that does not apply to any particular part of the order (shipping, items, or tax).
+   - For **Adjustment Refund**, enter a value to be added to the total amount refunded as an additional refund that does not apply to any particular part of the order (shipping, items, or tax).

       The amount entered cannot raise the total refund higher than the paid amount.

-   - In the **Adjustment Fee** field, enter a value to be subtracted from the total amount refunded.
+   - For **Adjustment Fee**, enter a value to be subtracted from the total amount refunded.

       This amount is not subtracted from a specific section of the order such as shipping, items, or tax.